Equipment Exhibitions, Sport & Other Events

 Where: Across the UK

 What: Family Fund is the UK’s largest charity providing grants for families raising disabled or seriously ill children and young people.
-They are both holding and attending a number of events throughout 2019.

 What: All the events bring everything available on the Motability Scheme together in great accessible locations, to make joining the Scheme as easy and informed as possible.
 They’re free to attend and include: a huge display of cars, WAVs, adaptations and scooters; opportunities to test drive adapted and non-adapted cars; Motability Scheme advisors available to chat to.